 As car technology advances, so do the safety features available in new models.
 One such ADAS (Advanced Driver Assistance System) is lane change assist.
-This feature helps drivers safely make lane changes and can be a real lifesaver when busy roads make it difficult to keep track of approaching vehicles in adjacent lanes.
+Lane change assist is a feature that helps drivers safely make lane changes by notifying you when cars are around your or approaching you, and sometimes will even change lanes for you with more advanced systems.
+This can be a very helpful feature, and even a lifesaver when busy roads make it difficult to keep track of approaching vehicles in adjacent lanes.

 In this article, we will explain what lane change assist is, how it works, and how it relates to other ADAS systems.